MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 A better metaphor may be technical wealth

-### Everything is a feature except for maintainability

-Maintainability is the only thing you "don't" put on the box - security, scalability, etc. are all features.
+### What technical debt is not

+Many people confuse technical debt with other things.
+It's important to highlight some of the things technical debt is not.

-### Bugs are not technical debt
+#### Bugs are not technical debt

 The key feature of technical debt is that its something we incur by choice.
 We choose to make architectural, design or implementation decisions that we expect will cause us issues later in order to achieve specific objectives sooner.
 A bug is not something we choose to have in our code - so de-facto its not technical debt

-### Messy code is not technical debt
+#### Messy code is not technical debt

 Some people blur the distinction between messy code and technical debt.
 Messy code is not technical debt.
 Robert Martin [expands on this idea](https://sites.google.com/site/unclebobconsultingllc/a-mess-is-not-a-technical-debt).

+### Everything is a feature except for maintainability

+Maintainability is the only thing you "don't" put on the box - security, scalability, etc. are all features.

 ### How do you calculate the cost of technical debt - can you quantify it?